DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - The evaluation will attempt to gauge the confidence level of a security feature
     - **Security assurance requirements (SARs)**: Assurance is the degree of confidence that an organization has that its security controls are correctly implemented.
 It must be continually monitored and reverified.
 SAR is a description of how the TOE is to be evaluated, based on the development of the solution
     - Key actions during development and testing should be captured
-    - An **evaluation assurance level (EAL)**: a numerical rating used to assess the rigor of an evaluation; the scale is
-        - ✏️EAL 1 (cheap and easy) to EAL7 (expensive and complex):
+    - An **evaluation assurance level (EAL)**: a numerical rating used to assess the rigor of an evaluation; the scale is EAL 1 (cheap and easy) to EAL7 (expensive and complex):
-        - ✏️EAL1: functionally tested
+        - ✏️EAL1: functionally tested (lowest level of assurance)
         - ✏️EAL2: structurally tested
         - ✏️EAL3: methodically tested and checked
         - ✏️EAL4: methodically designed, tested, and reviewed